January 26, 2026

 Another standout success story is about Luis and Camilia Gonzalez, who run San Benedetto Collections, a faith-based brand selling handcrafted Catholic items from Italy.
 With a growing global customer base, they needed a faster, more intuitive mobile experience.

+In the early stages, their website wasn’t mobile-optimized, and managing products and promotions was time-consuming.
 After exploring various ways to provide a more convenient shopping experience, they decided to launch a OneMobile-powered app that simplified operations and elevated the shopping journey.

 The results were really rewarding: